jsimonetti/tlstun/README.md

 -- Options for client component:
 ```
     -log        Show logging
     -ip         Ip address to listen on (This will be your Socks5 ip)
     -port       Local port to bind to (This will be your Socks5 port)
     -sip        Ip of the server component to connect the websockets to
     -sport      Port of the server component to connect the websockets to
 ```

 -- Options for server component:
 ```
     -log        Show logging
     -ip         Ip address to listen on
     -port       Local port to bind to
+    -timeout    Timeout for reading from the websockets
+                (defaults to 10 seconds, set to whatever your application needs)
+                (SSH can send keepalive packets, so configure that instead of
+                 incresing the websocket timeout)
 ```

 ### TODO: